-I am Machine Learning Engineer at Kindred AI working to build the wolrd’s first autonomous system for grocery fulfillment.
+I am Machine Learning Engineer at Ocado Engineering working to build an autonomous robotics system for grocery fulfillment.
 In the past, I was a research student at University of Toronto, adviced by Dr. Jonathan Kelly where I had the opportunity to publish several papers in the field of Robotics and Artificial Intelligence.
 I am a receipient of the NSERC Canadian Graduate Scholarship and Vector Scholarship in AI.

-I graduated from University of Waterloo with a bachelors in Mechatronics Engineering and an option in AI.
-I worked as a research assitant for Dr. Krzysztof Czarnecki, Dr. Mihaela Vlasea, and Dr. James Tung.
+I graduated from University of Waterloo with a bachelors in Mechatronics Engineering and an option in AI, during which time I worked as a research assitant for Dr. Krzysztof Czarnecki, Dr. Mihaela Vlasea, and Dr. James Tung.
 For 12 months, I worked as an intern at Nvidia US where I contributed to their self-driving infrastructure.
 Through various co-ops and internships, I graduated with over 2 years of work experience.

 Please checkout my projects and publications below.